projectcapsule/capsule/docs/operator/use-cases/storage-classes.md

   ...
 ```

-It is also possible to use regular expression for assigning Storage Classes:
+It is also possible to use a regular expression for assigning Storage Classes:

 ```yaml
 apiVersion: capsule.clastix.io/v1alpha1